 iv) not take any action for six months.

 In case the other House agrees to the Bill, it is passed by both the Houses.
 In the other three cases, if the first House insists on getting the Bill passed and the second House is adamant is not passing the Bill as wanted by the first House, a joint sitting of the two Houses may be convened to end the deadlock.

-Thus, in cases of Money Bills, it is the Lok Sabha which enjoys real power.
+- Thus, in the case of Money Bills, it is the Lok Sabha that enjoys real power.